 Personal interviews are not used as part of the selection criteria; therefore, requesting a personal meeting with the Director of Nursing will not have a positive or negative influence on the selection process.

-Kaplan Exam Scheduling Information
+Kaplan Pre-Entrance Exam Information

 If you do not meet the program prerequisites, it is not advisable for you to take the pre-admission exam.
 Please contact Stacy Green at firstname.lastname@example.org for advice.

 All Nursing applicants will be required to take the Kaplan computerized entrance exam at a cost of $20 (payable at exam time).
-This exam is a 91 question, online, multiple-choice exam that evaluates the basic reading, math, writing, and science skills of candidates seeking entry into a nursing program leading to RN licensure.
+This exam is a 91 question, online, multiple-choice exam that evaluates the basic reading, math, writing, science and critical thinking skills of candidates seeking entry into a nursing program leading to RN licensure.
 Total testing time is up to 165 minutes.
 There are four separately-timed sections:

 Reading 22 questions 45 minutes